 Traditional Residency Program

 At the University of Virginia we participate in the thoracic surgical match coordinated through the NRMP.
 We have three (3) positions available annually.
 There are two (2) cardiothoracic positions and one (1) general thoracic surgery track position.
 It should be noted that the cardiothoracic and thoracic track positions have different match numbers.
-However, one of the two cardiothoracic positions is now consistently filled by one of our I-6 residents, and, intermittently the other of the two cardiothoracic positions is filled by a 4-3 resident.
-Each year, the number of positions in the Traditional Residency program will be posted on this website.
+One of the two cardiothoracic positions is now consistently filled by one of our I-6 residents.
+Intermittently, one of the other of the two cardiothoracic positions is filled by a 4-3 resident.
+Each year, the number of positions available in the Traditional Residency program will be posted.

-The University of Virginia does have a 4-3 program to which current residents in good standing in the Department of Surgery at UVA may apply to our program.
+The University of Virginia does have a 4-3 program to which current residents in good standing in the Department of Surgery at UVA may apply.

 To initiate your application to the University of Virginia’s Thoracic Residency Program, please note the following: